All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin represents the first 29 amino acids of human GHRH, maintaining the bioactive portion while eliminating potentially immunogenic sequences found in the full 44-amino acid chain.
 This truncated structure preserves full biological activity while reducing the risk of antibody formation (Thorner et al., Journal of Clinical Endocrinology & Metabolism, 1986).
 Sermorelin's half-life ranges from 11-20 minutes, providing a more physiologic pulse pattern that mimics natural GHRH secretion.

 Both peptides bind to GHRH receptors on anterior pituitary somatotrophs, triggering cyclic adenosine monophosphate (cAMP) activation and subsequent growth hormone release.
-However, their different pharmacokinetic profiles create distinct clinical applications.
+But their different pharmacokinetic profiles create distinct clinical applications.
 Tesamorelin's enhanced stability makes it particularly effective for sustained growth hormone elevation needed for visceral fat reduction, while sermorelin's shorter duration better supports natural pulsatile patterns associated with overall metabolic health.

 The downstream effects involve increased insulin-like growth factor-1 (IGF-1) production, enhanced lipolysis, and improved protein synthesis.
 Clinical studies show tesamorelin produces more dramatic IGF-1 increases, with levels rising 181% above baseline compared to sermorelin's 60-80% increases (Stanley et al., Growth Hormone Research, 2012).